 BY REV. FR.
 KAREKIN BEDOURIAN

-Rev. Fr.
-Karekin Bedourian is the parish priest of the Forty Martyrs Armenian Church in Orange County.
+By Rev. Fr.
+Karekin Bedourian is the pastor at Forty Martyrs Armenian Church in Orange County.